Christian Poulsen: Coaching career

 In the summer 2016, Poulsen and former Danish international player, Per Krøldrup, was hired as special coaches at B.93.
 Beside that, Poulsen was also studying a master in business coaching.

 In September 2018, Poulsen returned to Ajax in a kind of coach internship, where he was going to follow the coaching staff club's first team for the rest of the year.
-On 1 July 2019 Poulsen joined Ajax as assistant manager under manager Erik ten Hag.
+On 1 July 2019, Poulsen joined Ajax as assistant manager under manager Erik ten Hag.
 He left the club on 1 July 2021.

-On 25 September 2021, Poulsen was presented as the new assistant coach of the Danish national team under Kasper Hjulmand.
+On 25 September 2021, Poulsen was presented as the new assistant coach of the Denmark national team under Kasper Hjulmand.
+Following Hjulmand's resignation in July 2024, Poulsen left his job as assistant manager on 8 August 2024.